pbca26/hw-kmd-reward-claim/README.md

 If consolidating the UTXOs is an issue for you and you'd like a solution that doesn't link addresses together, then [please let us know](https://github.com/atomiclabs/ledger-kmd-reward-claim/issues/3).

+## Build/compile issues
+If you are experiencing build issues that lead to minify errors add required modules to this [config-overrides.js](https://github.com/pbca26/hw-kmd-reward-claim/blob/master/config-overrides.js#L18) file.

 ## Credits

 While this app was built by Atomic Labs and Komodo Plaform, many community members were a great help.